 The other frontrunner for a standalone movie was Obi-Wan Kenobi.
 Indeed, there were various (similarly unconfirmed) reports over the last couple of years (one apparently leaking the synopsis) that Disney/Lucasfilm had an Obi-Wan project in the works with Billy Elliot director Stephen Daldry attached.
 Ewan McGregor, who played Kenobi in the Star Wars prequels, told The View in 2018: "I would totally do it, of course.
 There's no plans, as such, to do it as far as I know."

-Star Wars: The Mandalorian
+The Mandalorian season 2

 Obi-Wan Kenobi Disney Plus series

-Rogue One spin-off
+Rogue One Disney Plus spin-off